 Apparently this is the first time Marc Bolan really rocked out on record.
 The band was still called Tyrannosaurus Rex at the time, and despite the name, a comparatively lightweight outfit – too much flowers and fine herbs, not enough thunder and rumbling.
 But that had to change.
 The 1970s were looming, the acid was wearing off, the hippie dream was much further away than it had previously seemed.
 Maybe it had never been there at all.
 Just another storybook fantasy.

 “It seems that Motron and I are still arguing T-Rex .
 Electric Warrior (me) versus The Slider (him).
-And he’s not exactly losing with the title track, which, as with pretty much all T-Rexian gems, makes no particular sense until you decide it’s like those warnings you used to get on porn-films: completely concerned with sex.
-In other words, it was miles over my head when it was new and so was I (more or less), glam being a strange and necessary thing to find lurking in the pubertal suburbs of the early 70s.”
+And he’s not exactly losing with the title track, which, as with pretty much all T-Rexian gems, doesn’t make much sense lyrically until you decide it’s like those warnings you used to get on porn-films: completely concerned with sex.
+In other words, it was miles over my head when it was new.
+And so was I for that matter, glam being a strange and necessary thing to find lurking in the pubertal suburbs of the early 70s.”
 (Philip Random)